chivalry/resume/README.md

   - Web-based survey app with administrative interface to customize available questions and retrieve results
   - Internal support ticket app for iOS with desktop administrative console and new ticket announcements sent to Slack
   - File conversion app for accounting department to translate POS sales data into QuickBooks format
+  - Project tracker and electronic invoice submission app using REST API for movie poster design agency
+  - Inventory tracking apps for various businesses, including sellers of education materials and manufactured materials
 - Administer client servers, including FileMaker Server, Debian-based web servers, and Heroku
 - Provide consulting to guide technology decisions